jiwonMe/prosemirror-tables/README.md

-# ProseMirror table module
+# ProseMirror Better Table module

-This module defines a schema extension to support tables with rowspan/colspan support, a custom selection class for cell selections in such a table, a plugin to manage such selections and enforce invariants on such tables, and a number of commands to work with
+This is an improved version of the ProseMirror table module. it defines a schema extension to support tables with rowspan/colspan support, a custom selection class for cell selections in such a table, a plugin to manage such selections and enforce invariants on such tables, and a number of commands to work with